talks-and-stuff/openshift-beginners-workshop/lesson-4-logs-metrics/README.md

 * Determine main application performance metrics
   * e.g. API requests per second (RPS) or Kafka throughput or UI performance…
 * Look for application specific tunings
-  * e.g. does -Xms/-Xmx params for Java app affect performance…
+  * e.g. does -Xms/-Xmx params for Java applications affect performance…
-* Capacity Planning testing (how many pods, requests/limits, DB size…) to achieve required performance with minimal resources
+* Capacity planning testing (how many pods, requests/limits, DB size…) to achieve required performance with minimal resources
   * does it scale vertically and/or horizontally?
 * SQL DB usage review
   * e.g. optimal use of indexes and slow queries…